kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 A policy engine may have its own language for defining and managing policies.
 The policy language may be a Domain Specific Language (DSL), a general purpose language, or declarative configuration.
 In all cases, policy definitions will eventually have to be accessible within the Kubernetes cluster and best practice to externalize them as Kubernetes custom resources.

 The [Kubernetes Policy Working Group](https://github.com/kubernetes/community/tree/master/wg-policy) has defined a flexible and reusable definition for reporting policy results.
 The Policy Report Custom Resource Definition (CRD) is a Kubernetes API object that can be used by any PDP to report policy execution results, and by any PAP to retrieve, store, and report on current and real-time policy data.
-The PAP can also use Policy Report CR to externalize the overall multi-cluster policy violation details so it can be integrated into external operational tools used for incident management, security operations, and governance/risk/compliance (GRC) for further mapping to regulations and standards controls
+The PAP can also use Policy Report CR to externalize the overall multi-cluster policy violation details so it can be integrated into external operational tools used for incident management, security operations, and governance/risk/compliance (GRC) for further mapping to regulations and standards controls.

-In the interlock with external tools, it is useful to consider the personas operating those tools, as we may move from a Kubernetes centric administrator focused operational realm to a compliance focused realm managed by compliance officers and engineers.
-The key to a successful interlock with the compliance team’s tools such as Compliance Operations and Governance, Risk, and Compliance (GRC) tools is recognizing the difference of expertise and expectations between the two personas: the admins prefer a report by non-compliant inventory assets and severity of affected systems, while the compliance officers prefer a report of failing regulation controls and risk of affected policies.

-To address these dual requirements, this WG designed a reporting policy results schema for the operational interest of the administrator and at the same time, it followed the industry [NIST OSCAL](https://pages.nist.gov/OSCAL/) [oscal] standard terminology.
-In particular, the CRD schema is mapping to the OSCAL assessment results observations element such that the expected translation of the Kubernetes reporting policy results can be straightforwardly translated to the OSCAL schema.

 Remediation involves fixing any policy violations so the control in question is operating to best practices specified in the policy.
 When the policy is specified in 'enforce' mode, the PEP performs remediation when it finds any mismatches.
 When the policy is specified in 'inform' mode, the PEP reports mismatches as policy violations to the PAP which can then trigger remediation or route an alert to an incident management system or security operations center (for security related policies) which in turn can initiate remediation actions.

 ## Policy Information Point (PIP)

 Policy decisions often also require other metadata and configuration data.
 For example, a policy rule may be selectively applied to resources based on namespace labels, which requires a lookup of labels configured on the target namespace.
 Other examples include looking up existing resource configuration data from the API server to check for limits and other enforceable properties.

 Kubernetes policy engines typically leverage the Kubernetes API server to query additional information for data-driven policy decisions.
 Some policy engines may also allow calls to external systems, for additional information.
 As with any other API calls, such access should be performant and properly secured.

 # Lifecycle Phases